ucdavis/ecs132/Blog.md

 **Spring 2023**

+**April 8, 2250:**

+Just uploaded a (very) partial version of the simulation code you will write in Problem 2.

+Hwk 1 is still not official, but I will make it so as soon as I get feedback from the TAs.
+I don't anticipate any major changes at this point.

 **April 8, 2150:**

 Concerning Problem 1 of the homework (not official yet, but close), the point of the problem is to give you practice in interpreting P(A), P(A|B) etc. So, you find the probabilities directly.
 E.g.